martinfleis/phd-thesis/source/20_appendix_7.md

 Tested on 3 topological steps.

-The aim is to identify such a method which is not prone to oulier effect but at the same time reflect the best true nature of each context.
+The aim is to identify such a method which is not prone to outlier effect but at the same time reflect the best true nature of each context.

 \newpage
 \thispagestyle{empty}